puppetlabs/puppet-docs/source/puppet/4.2/reference/dirs_confdir.markdown

 ### Configuration

 Puppet's confdir can be specified on the command line with the `--confdir` option, but it can't be set via puppet.conf.
 (This is because it needs the `confdir` to even find the config file.)
 If `--confdir` isn't specified when a Puppet application is started, it will always use the default confdir location.

+Puppet Server uses the `jruby-puppet.master-conf-dir` setting [in puppetserver.conf][puppetserver_conf] to configure its confdir.
+Note that if you're using a non-default confdir, you must also specify `--confdir` whenever you run commands like `puppet module` or `puppet cert` to ensure they use the same directories as Puppet Server.

 ### Note about Windows 2003